tony102809/Recipe-Rover/README.md

 # RecipeRover

 ## Overview
 RecipeRover is a web application designed to simplify meal planning and recipe discovery.
-It allows users to search for, save, and make their own recipes.
+It allows users to come up with and save their own recipes.
 With RecipeRover, you can keep track of your favorite dishes and discover new culinary delights.
 Whether you're a seasoned chef or a kitchen novice, RecipeRover has something for everyone.

 ## Data Model
-RecipeRover stores information about Users, Recipes, and Comments:
+RecipeRover stores information about Users and the recipes they create.

 * Users can save recipes and make their own.
-* Each recipe contains ingredients and instructions.
+* Each recipe contains a title, ingredients and instructions.

 An Example User: